-SUN Capitol City Solar & EV Charger Co-op – For residents of DC
+SUN DC Solar & EV Charger Co-op – For residents of DC

 Civic Works’ Retrofit Baltimore Solar Co-op – For residents of Baltimore City and Baltimore, Harford, Howard, and Anne Arundel Counties

-SUN Arlington Solar & EV Charging Co-op – For residents and businesses of Arlington, Alexandria, and Fairfax Counties
+SUN Arlington Solar & EV Charger Co-op – For residents of Northern Virginia

 How does it work?

 Based on the same principle as buying in bulk, the group will go through the process of purchasing home solar systems together.
 Guided by Solar United Neighbors (previously Community Power Network), which has successfully organized several such co-ops previously, the group will select a single contractor to install systems on all of the homes.
 Each participant will own their system and will sign their own contract with the chosen installer.

 By going solar as a group, participants will save up to 20% off the cost of a solar electricity system, and will have the support of the co-op throughout the process instead of having to go it alone.
 To learn more, email firstname.lastname@example.org.

 Are you a Pepco MD or BGE customer interested in getting your energy from the sun, but are in a rental property or have been told your roof is not suitable for solar panels?
 We’re excited to announce a new opportunity for you to invest in clean, renewable energy!
 We’re partnering with Neighborhood Sun to help you power your home with solar from a nearby array.